jmwright/cq-repl/README.md

 2. Open a terminal with `Terminal->New Terminal`
 3. Switch to the terminal in VSCode and activate the Python virtual environment that cq-repl was installed in.
 4. Start cq-repl in the terminal by running the command `cq-repl`.
 5. Open `examples/box.py` and work from the top to the bottom, executing each line in turn by clicking on the line and pressing `Shift-Alt-Enter` (the default key combo for SendToTerminal+).
-Alternatively, you can highlight sections of code to be executed at once with `Shift-Alt-Enter`.
+Alternatively, you can highlight sections of code (function and class definitions) to be executed at once with `Shift-Alt-Enter`.

 As you execute each line, there are a few things to note.